nqminhuit/liturgical-calendar/README.md

 - Determines Sunday cycle (A, B, C) based on the 3-year rotation
 - Sets weekday cycle (I or II) based on even/odd years
 - Computes week numbers within each liturgical season
+- Generates lectionary keys for each day to facilitate integration with lectionary readings
 - Generates JSON output for easy integration with lectionary
 - Modular design for maintainability and testing